Peng-Rao/ACA_notes/main.typ

   caption: "A complete implementation of RISC-V data path", )

+== Building a data path
+looking at which *datapath elements* each instruction needs, and then work our way down through the levels of abstraction.

+@fig:first-datapath-component shows the first element we need: a memory unit to store the instructions of a program and *supply instructions* given an address.
+- *Program Counter (PC)* is a register that holds the address of the current instruction.
+- *Adder* is used to increment the PC by 4 to get the address of the next instruction and it is permanently made an adder and cannot perform the other ALU functions.
+- The *instruction memory* need only provide read access because the datapath does not write instructions.

+#figure(
+  image("figures/first-datapath-component.jpg", width: 80%),
+  caption: [First datapath component: Instruction Memory], ) <fig:first-datapath-component>

 == RISC-V Pipelining
 Pipelining is a performance optimization technique based on the *overlap* of the execution of multiple instructions deriving from a sequential execution flow.
 Pipelining exploits *instruction parallelism* in a sequential instruction stream.